RyanBram/RPGMDynamicActions/DynamicMotion/MapTemplate.md

 It is also possible to specify only one.

 ## Plugin Parameter
-### NoMultipleMotion (Prevent multiple execution)
+### NoMultipleMotion
-Prohibits duplicate execution of Dynamic Motion for events.
+Prohibits multiple execution of Dynamic Motion for events.
 This prevents unexpected behavior.

 ### RoundCoordinate (Rounding of destination coordinates)
 If the grid coordinates to which the event is moved are decimal, they are rounded off.

 *) Grid coordinates are equivalent to multiples of 48 (standard) in pixel units.

 It seems that the rest to the decimal coordinates is not supposed on the RPG Maker side, and problems such as not accepting operations will occur.